blueskan/gopker/README.md

-### Gopker is Simple API Wrapper for Docker API, it's simplify your tests with capabilities like NewContainer, StartContainer and StopContainer.
+### Gopker is Wrapper for Docker API, it's simplify your tests with capabilities like NewContainer, StartContainer and StopContainer.

 Simple usage example: